krischik/SteemRubyTutorial/Documents/Part-6.md

 end
 ```

-print account information for an array of accounts
+Print account information for an array of accounts.

 ```ruby
 def print_account_balances(accounts)
    accounts.each do |account|
 ```

-create an amount instances for each balance to be used for further processing
+Create an amount instances for each balance to be used for further processing.

 ```ruby
       _balance                  = Amount.new account.balance